-We were one of the first not-for-profit journal publishers to launch a cost-neutral Read & Publish initiative, and over 200 institutions in 16 countries and five library consortia are now participating.
+We were one of the first not-for-profit journal publishers to launch a cost-neutral Read & Publish initiative, and over 250 institutions in more than 20 countries and six library consortia are now participating.

 What are Read & Publish agreements?

-Available to libraries and library consortia for a single annual fee, our Read & Publish agreements offer unlimited “read” access to our subscription journals plus uncapped fee-free Gold Open Access publishing of research articles.
+Available to libraries and library consortia for a single annual fee, our standard Read & Publish agreements offer unlimited “read” access to our three subscription journals – Development, Journal of Cell Science and Journal of Experimental Biology – plus uncapped fee-free Gold Open Access publishing of research articles.

 What are the benefits of Read & Publish agreements?

-Read & Publish agreements offer many benefits to libraries and researchers including:
+Our standard Read & Publish agreements offer many benefits to libraries and researchers: